 In addition to choosing “how much,” the method of distribution may also be a way which you can create a more equitable situation.
 Wills and trusts can allow you the ability to set up different distribution methods based on what makes the most sense for each of your heirs.
 One child may benefit from a single lump sum which he or she can invest or use in some other manner.
 Another sibling, however, might be likely to squander a sum due to irresponsibility, addictions, etc., so the parent might prefer to have trusts set up to pay out a monthly stipend instead.

 Another area where things might differ is in naming the executor\trustee of your estate.
 It’s very common for a parent to name a child in this role, but some thought must go into which child to choose.
 Again, each child’s strengths and weaknesses need to be taken into consideration.
 Who is most likely to act in everyone’s best interest?
 Who has the ability to stand up to the others to make sure your wishes are carried out?
 Who has shown himself or herself to have good financial sense and follow-through?

-Your Calabasas\Beverly Hills wills and trusts attorney will work with you to create a plan which meets your unique family situation.
-If you’re ready to get started, give our Calabasas or Beverly Hills law firm a call at (818) 462-8400 or (310) 819-9005 and ask to schedule a complimentary initial estate planning session with the mention of this article.
+Your Woodland Hills\Beverly Hills wills and trusts attorney will work with you to create a plan which meets your unique family situation.
+If you’re ready to get started, give our Woodland Hills or Beverly Hills law firm a call at (818) 462-8400 or (310) 819-9005 and ask to schedule a complimentary initial estate planning session with the mention of this article.